Roku prices IPO at $14, valuing company at $1.3 billion

 Roku is in the cord-cutting business.
 The company’s digital streaming players help people watch content without a cable subscription.
 Roku competes with Apple TV, Chromecast and a number of other devices.

-Roku has previously raised more than $200 million in capital since 2008.
+Roku previously raised more than $200 million in capital since 2008.
 Menlo Ventures was the largest stakeholder prior to the IPO, owning 35.3 percent of the company.
 Fidelity owned 12.9 percent.

 The company brought in $399 million in revenue in 2016, but lost $43 million.
 This compares to $320 million in revenue and $38 million in losses for 2015.